vineelko/patina/docs/src/dxe_core/memory_management.md

 The GCD tracks memory allocations at the system level to provide a global view of the memory map.
 In addition, this is level at which memory attributes (such as `Execute Protect` or `Read Protect`) are tracked.

 The Rust DXE core implements the GCD using a Red-Black Tree to track the memory regions within the GCD.
 This gives the best expected performance when the number of elements in the GCD is expected to be large.
-There are alternative storage implementations in the `uefi_collections` crate within the core that implement the same interface that provide different performance characteristics (which may be desirable if different assumptions are used - for example if the number of map entries is expected to be small), but the RBT-based implementation is expected to give the best performance in the general case.
+There are alternative storage implementations in the `patina_internal_collections` crate within the core that implement the same interface that provide different performance characteristics (which may be desirable if different assumptions are used - for example if the number of map entries is expected to be small), but the RBT-based implementation is expected to give the best performance in the general case.

 ### GCD Data Model